T

 | 15.6M | 1.1M |

-With 664,748,714 gallons of heating oil delivered to Rensselaer homeowners during this past winter, the Rensselaer community depends on its 436 oil companies to keep warm throughout the winter.
-Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 664,748,714 gallons of fuel oil delivered to Rensselaer households during this past winter, the Rensselaer community looks to its 436 oil companies to keep their oil tanks full.
+Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Rensselaer, two of the closest terminals are Sprague in Bridgeport, CT and N.h.term in New Haven, CT.
-Then, the truck delivers the number two heating oil to residences and companies throughout Rensselaer and the surrounding vicinity.
+Then, the truck delivers the #2 heating oil to homes and businesses throughout Rensselaer and the surrounding region.